Third Level Graduate Programme

 How to Apply

-To apply to renew an immigration permission under the scheme, graduates living in Dublin should renew online.
-Graduates living outside Dublin should go through their local Garda Siochána registration office.
+To apply to renew an immigration permission under the scheme, graduates living in Dublin, Meath, Kildare, Wicklow, Cork and Limerick should renew online.
+Graduates living in other counties should go through their local Garda Siochána registration office.
 When attending, applicants should take documentary evidence of their exam results in addition to the usual requirements for renewal of an Irish Residence Permit card.
 Cards are issued at the normal fee rate.

 You can apply as soon as you receive confirmation of your degree result.
 To qualify, application should be made within six months of results being received.